emmet-jones/New-SA-MP-callbacks/README.md

 // Called when a player releases a key. forward OnPlayerReleaseKey(playerid, keys, time);

-// Called when a player falls from a tall height. forward OnPlayerFall(playerid, Float:damage);
+// Called when a player falls and loses damage. forward OnPlayerFall(playerid, Float:damage);

-// Called when a player loses packets. forward OnPlayerPacketLoss(playerid, Float:oldloss, Float:newloss);
+// Called when a player experiences packet loss. forward OnPlayerPacketLoss(playerid, Float:oldloss, Float:newloss);

 // Called when a player crashes their vehicle.